Filmmaker Sorayos Prapapan in conversation with sound designer Tingli Lim

 Users will be able to rent some of these films to watch in the comfort of their homes, and a wider selection is available exclusively at our centre when we reopen (currently closed for the COVID-19 circuit breaker period).

-Death of the Sound Man (NC16) by Sorayos Prapapan will be made available to watch for free on the Objectifs Film Library from Mon 8 Jun to Thu 25 Jun, 2359h.
+Death of the Sound Man (NC16) by Sorayos Prapapan is available to rent on the Objectifs Film Library.

 How to join the online film club: